jrenaud90/TidalPy/Documentation/RadialSolver_x/index.md

 Dense Radial Solutions <dense_radial_solution.md>
 ```

-## What the solver does
+## The Solver and Methods

 The default method integrates a set of viscoelastic-gravitational ordinary differential equations from a starting radius near the center out to the surface, one layer at a time.
 Each layer contributes a fixed number of independent solutions depending on its assumptions, and the physical solution in the layer is a linear combination of them.
 The combination coefficients are fixed by the surface boundary condition and then propagated downward through every interface, so each layer inherits a consistent set of constants.
+This method is often referred to in the literature as the "shooting method" for Love number calculation.

-The propagation-matrix alternative is quasi-analytic and restricted to a single solid, static, incompressible layer; the analytic `homogeneous`, `cpl`, and `ctl` methods skip the interior solve altogether.
+Another method is provided via the propagation-matrix approach.
+This is quasi-analytic and restricted to a single solid, static, incompressible layer.

+Lastly, three analytic methods are provided: `homogeneous`, `cpl`, and `ctl`.
+These skip the interior solve altogether.

 [Calculating Love Numbers](calculating_love_numbers.md) explains how to choose between them, and [Dense Radial Solutions](dense_radial_solution.md) covers the numerics in more depth.

 ## References

-The methods implemented here come from the following work.
+The methods implemented here come from the following work (this is not a comprehensive list but should give you a good starting point).

 **Numerical shooting method**
 - Takeuchi, H., and Saito, M. (1972).
 Seismic Surface Waves.
 In *Methods in Computational Physics: Advances in Research and Applications*, 11, 217-295.